dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md

 Windows devices are currently not supported.
 ##  How MAM policies protect app data

-####  Apps without MAM policies
+###  Apps without MAM policies

 ![Image that shows how data can move freely between apps when there are no MAM policies in place](../media/Apps_without_MAM_policies.png)

 When you use apps without restrictions, company and personal data can get intermingled.
-Company data might end up in locations like personal storage or be transferred to apps outside of your purview, which could result in data loss.
+Company data might end up in locations like personal storage or might be transferred to apps outside of your purview, which could result in data loss.
 The arrows in the diagram show unrestricted data movement between apps (corporate and personal) and to storage locations.

 ### Data protection with MAM policies